Prismatic leads in satisfaction for embedded iPaaS!

 How to Price Your B2B SaaS Integrations

 A common question we hear from our customers is, "How do we price integrations?"
 That makes sense.
 They're usually in the process of implementing our embedded iPaaS so they can more efficiently build integrations between their product and their customers' other apps.
-And they are thinking about how they can best capture value from all the integrations they're now able to offer their customers.
+They are also thinking about how to best capture value from all the integrations they can now offer their customers.

 Integration pricing realities